soumya02dixit/soumya02dixit/README.md

 -👋Hi, i'm Soumya Dixit

--🌱Currently learning Web Development and Data Structures and Algorithms
+-🌱Fullstack Web Developer and proficient in Data Structures and Algorithms in C++

 -🔭I'm a 3rd Year CSE Student at VIT BHOPAL